dvroman22/RecSys/README.md

 Recommendation Systems are used in various industries to provide recommendations for products such as movies and books.
-These recommendations are based on finding similaties in items and/or users to recommend a product that might be of interest to the consumer.
+These recommendations are based on finding similaties in items and/or users to recommend a product that might be of interest to the user.

 # Data Observations

 * The data was obtained from http://www2.informatik.uni-freiburg.de/~cziegler/BX/
-* The data contained three files book and rating related files:
+* The data contained three files:
   1) BX-Books - 271,380 observations
   2) BX-Users - 278,858 observations
   3) BX-Book-Ratings - 1,149,780 observations